 Permitted surcharge costs are listed in the RBA Standard and include fees paid to the merchant’s acquirer such as merchant service fees, card transaction processing fees and certain other observable costs paid to third parties for services directly related to accepting particular types of cards.

-Please note that the information provided on this page including the FAQs is general in nature and does not constitute advice on your particular circumstances and obligations.
 If you plan to surcharge, you should ensure that you and your staff are fully aware and informed of the detailed provisions of the RBA Standard.
 Compliance with the RBA Standard is your responsibility as a merchant.
-We encourage you to seek independent advice on what you need to do to comply.
+A full copy of the RBA Standard (Standard No 3 of 2016) is available on the RBA website.

 -